eclipse-che/che-theia/generator/README.md

 `che-theia init -c ./path/to/custom/che-theia-init-sources.yaml`

-The sample of `che-theia-init-sources.yaml` can be found [there](https://github.com/eclipse-che/che-theia/blob/master/che-theia-init-sources.yml)
+The sample of `che-theia-init-sources.yaml` can be found [there](https://github.com/eclipse-che/che-theia/blob/main/che-theia-init-sources.yml)

 ### Dev mode

-Dev mode is the way to use all new extensions from `master` branch:
+Dev mode is the way to use all new extensions from `main` branch:

 `che-theia init -d`

-And `che-theia` will use `master` branch for all extensions and plugins, regardless of provided configuration
+And `che-theia` will use `main` branch for all extensions and plugins, regardless of provided configuration

 ### Development life-cycle
 Che-Theia should be built from root directory only (Root directory of Che-Theia is the directory into which Theia was clonned and `che-theia init` was executed there).
 In case of building from subdirectories it will mess up dependencies, don't do it.